-The following is a brief summary of Kane County's current subdivision and zoning codes (current as of the beginning of this project in the summer of 2002).
-The purpose of the summary is to provide insight into the rational behind the code changes that are recommended in Table 1.
+The following is a brief summary of our analysis of the Village of North Aurora's currently adopted subdivision and zoning codes (current as of the beginning of this project in the summer of 2002).
+It is understood that changes are continually being made to codes and ordinances based on the demands.
+Even so, this summary will provide insight into the rational behind the code changes that are recommended in Table 1.

-1. Alternative Stormwater Standards
+1. Alternative Stormwater

-Kane County already has a well-written stormwater ordinance that covers most of developments' direct stormwater impacts.
+The Village of North Aurora has already adopted the Kane County stormwater ordinance that covers most of developments' direct stormwater impacts in both municipal and unincorporated areas.
 Because of this, Alternative Stormwater Standards is the least detailed portion of this report.
 Also, the Kane County Environmental Management Department is currently evaluating its runoff reduction (0.75 inches per impervious acre) and release rate standards and is updating the Stormwater Manual to include infiltration and bioretention stormwater management measures.
 The recommendations in this section, as well as the other sections are primarily focused on allowing or requiring these techniques.

-General Recommendations: The Kane County Stormwater Ordinance already addresses stormwater standards.
+General Recommendations: The Kane County Stormwater Ordinance as adopted in the Village already addresses stormwater standards.
 The language provided here is intended to facilitate and encourage use of biofiltration techniques (bioswales, rain gardens, etc.) to address street and roof runoff.